worker8/AutoAdapter/README.md

 <img src="https://user-images.githubusercontent.com/1988156/92580845-da1e7980-f2c9-11ea-8b61-138f555b4d9f.png" width="300px" />

-The changes we need from the above basic example in the previous section above :point_up: is actually quite minimal.
+The changes we need to make from the previous basic example above :point_up: is actually quite minimal.
-We need to follow the same steps as above, first we need to create another Row:
+We need to follow the same steps as above, first we need to create `HeaderRow`:

 ```
 class HeaderRow(private val title: String) :